-- 1. Public Hospital Supplemental Payment (PHSP) Pool.
+- h.
+Public Hospital Supplemental Payment (PHSP) Pool.
 Actual cash disbursements paid from a \$100 million (total computable) supplemental pool per demonstration year to selected public hospitals.
-The amount paid each DY to each hospital must not exceed the hospital's uncompensated cost of TennCare covered services provided to TennCare enrollees and uninsured patients.
+The amount paid each DY to each hospital must not exceed the hospital's uncompensated cost of TennCare covered services provided to TennCare enrollees and uninsured patients, net of any payments received from sources other than local governmental indigent care programs.
 The state must make these payments directly to the providers of the services as specified in 42 CFR § 447.10.
 PHSP Pool payments may be made to the following hospitals:

 - Regional Medical Center at Memphis, and

 - Nashville General Hospital at Meharry, and

 - Erlanger Medical Center at Chattanooga.

-- 57. Medicare Part D Drugs.
-No FFP is available under this demonstration for Medicare Part D drugs.
+- 54. Uncompensated Care Pool Phase Down.
+Beginning July 1, 2017, the state is required to begin a transition period to phase down its uncompensated care pools and determine a new distribution methodology based on the limits described below.